 Resolution for CID5047: TGaz editor add the text in page 144 line 37

-An ISTA shall transmit any Fine Timing Measurement Request frames outside of Availability Windows allocated to itself. (#1170, #1566, #3672) Inside Availability Windows allocated to itself, an ISTA shall not transmit any frame except when assigned UL resources by a TF transmitted by the RSTA. (#3671)
+If required, aAn ISTA shall transmit any Fine Timing Measurement Request frames outside of Availability Windows allocated to itself. (#1170, #1566, #3672) Inside Availability Windows allocated to itself, an ISTA shall not transmit any frame except when assigned UL resources by a TF transmitted by the RSTA. (#3671)

 Resolution for CID5051: TGaz editor add the text in page 148 line 21

-The RSTA sets a value in the Sounding Dialog Token Number field in its transmitted Ranging NDP Announcement frame as part of each Measurement Sounding phase.
+The RSTA shall sets a different value than the previous transmission in the Sounding Dialog Token Number field in its transmitted Ranging NDP Announcement frame as part of each Measurement Sounding phase.
 Measurement instances are associated with the Sounding Dialog Token Number field value.

+Resolution for CID5056: TGaz editor add the text in page 155 line 18

-The ISTA maintains a sounding dialog token counter modulo 64 for each RSTA corresponding to a Non-TB Ranging session.
-When transmitting a Ranging NDP announcement frame to an RSTA, the Sounding Dialog Token Number subfield in the Sounding Dialog field is set to the value of the corresponding counter; after which the counter is incremented by 1. (#3727, #3728)
+The ISTA maintains a sounding dialog token counter modulo 64 for each RSTA corresponding to a Non-TB Ranging FTM session.
+When transmitting a Ranging NDP announcement frame to an RSTA, the Sounding Dialog Token Number subfield in the Sounding Dialog field is shall be set to the value of the corresponding counter; after which the counter shall be is incremented by 1. (#3727, #3728)

+Resolution for CID5062 and CID5063: TGaz editor add the text in page 161 line 9

 An example of the negotiation and two TB Ranging Measurement Exchanges with Secure LTF is shown in Figure 11-37o (Overview of TB Ranging measurement exchange with Secure LTF), where the LTF_GEN_SAC and SEC_LTF_CTR refer to the LTF Generation SAC and Secure LTF Counter.
-The first LTF Generation SAC and its associated Secure LTF Counter (#2289) parameters are carried in an initial Fine Timing Measurement frame, and a Location Measurement Report frame.
-The LTF Generation SAC is also included in the Ranging Trigger frame Secure Sounding.
+The first LTF Generation SAC and its associated Secure LTF Counter (#2289) parameters are carried shall be included in an initial Fine Timing Measurement frame, and thenafter any subsequent LTF Generation SAC and its corresponding Secure LTF Counter shall be included in a R2I Location Measurement Report frame.
+The LTF Generation SAC is shall also be included in the Ranging Trigger frame Secure Sounding.

 References: